 Stirring Belgian passions

-Beneath all that social conformity lurks a nation of strongly moulded individuals, often expressed in all-encompassing enthusiasms.
-A corner of the garage, a cupboard in the bedroom or an entire suburban house is likely to contain evidence of bizarre collections.
+Beneath all that social conformity lurks a nation of strongly molded individuals, often expressed in all-encompassing enthusiasms.
+A corner of the garage, a cupboard in the bedroom, or an entire house will contain evidence of bizarre collections.
 If they do not have their own private equivalent of a penguin museum stored somewhere, they rather wish they did.

 The Belgian family unit

 The Belgian family unit holds strong ties.
-Once upon a time every family had a granny in the attic and even today, granny is often just a block away.
-At home, Belgian men like to think they rule, although Belgian women find just enough rewards in married life to justify allowing this fantasy.
+Once upon a time, every family had a granny in the attic.
+Even today, granny is often just a block away.
+At home, Belgian men like to think they rule.
+Belgian women find just enough rewards in married life to justify allowing this fantasy.